Outsourcing vs offshoring: Key differences explained

 For short-term projects that don’t last for more than a couple of months, high-quality outsourcing is usually the strongest option.

-However, offshoring is the way to go if you’re a company looking to enhance your operations by building a team hand-picked from a deep pool of talent while still retaining complete control of the process.
+On the contrary, offshoring is the way to go if you’re looking to build a resilient, high-quality team with specialised talent while still retaining complete control of the process.